 6.1 Closed control loop and intent

-6.1.1 Conclusion

-Intent and closed control loops are different, but complementary concepts as discussed in clause 4.x in Table 4.x.1.
+Intent and closed control loops are different, but complementary concepts as discussed in clause 4.5 in Table 4.5-1.
 An intent manager may utilize one or several closed control loops for implementing the assurance of intent requirements.
 This means intent managers can become consumers of closed control loops.

 A closed control loop that provides (MnS producer) an intent API is configured using intent.
 This closed control loop therefore meets the definition of being an intent manager in the role of intent handler.
 If the closed control loop acts by sending intent, it implements the intent owner role.
 This means, that closed control loop can either be utilized as integral part of intent management or directly implement intent management.
 However, the functional scope of intent management exceeds the proposed scope of closed control loop.
 Intent management considers, for example, the negotiation of requirements and intent handlers are already driving deployment decisions and processes.
 Furthermore, the reporting on achievements and results to the source of intent is an integral part of intent management and realized through intent reports.

-6.1.2 Recommendation

-The normative work should follow the principles in the conclusion.
+The normative work should follow these principles.

+6.2 Dynamic CCL Creation

+it is recommended to develop normative specification for the use case on Dynamic CCL Creation following the solution in in clause 5.1.3.

+6.3 Triggered CCL

+it is recommended to develop normative specification for the use case on Triggered CCL following the solution in in clause 5.2.3.

+6.4 CCL creation based on Historical CCL data

+it is recommended to develop normative specification for the use case on CCL creation based on Historical CCL data following the solution in in clause 5.3.3.

+6.5 closed control loop for problem recovery

+it is recommended to develop normative specification for the use case on closed control loop for problem recovery following the solution in in clause 5.4.3.

+6.6 CCL for fault management

+6.7 CCL conflicts management

+it is recommended to develop normative specification for :

+- the "hierarchical coordination with distributed execution" approach as the means for handling conflicts among CCLs.

+- the use case on goal targets conflicts handling following the solution in in clause 5.6.3.3 on goal targets coordination.

+- the use case on direct actions conflicts handling following the solution in in clause 5.6.3.4 on direct actions coordination.

+- the use case on Indirect targets conflicts handling following the solution in in clause 5.6.3.5 on Indirect targets coordination.

+- the use case on Action-execution-time conflicts handling following the solution in in clause 5.6.3.6 on Action-execution-time coordination.

+6.8 CCL scope management

+it is recommended to develop normative specification for the use case on CCL scope conflicts handling following the solution in in clause 5.7.3 on CCL scope coordination.

+6.9 CCL-impact assessment and resolution

+it is recommended to develop normative specification for the use case on CCL-impact assessment and resolution following the solution in in clause 5.8.3.

+6.10 Consumers feedback on CCL actions

+it is recommended to develop normative specification for the use case on Consumers feedback on CCL actions following the solution in in clause 5.9.3.

+6.11 CCL decision escalation

+it is recommended to develop normative specification for the use case on CCL decision escalation following the solution in in clause 5.10.3.

+6.11 Performance Evaluation of a Closed Control Loop